facelessuser/coloraide/docs/src/markdown/chromaticity.md

 ## Getting Chromaticity Coordinates

-To get the chromaticity points for a color, you simply need to convert that color to one of these chromaticity spaces.
+To get the chromaticity points for a color, you simply need to convert that color to a chromaticity space.
 If we wanted xy coordinates, converting to the xyY color space and retrieving the xy values is all that is needed.

 While ColorAide does provide an [xyY color space](./colors/xyy.md), it is specifically relative to the D65 white point, and so chromaticity coordinates acquired from it would only be accurate for spaces that use the D65 white point.

 To make calculating the chromaticity coordinates for colors easy, ColorAide provides a few methods: `xy()`, `uv()`, and `get_chromaticity()`.
-These methods will return the chromaticity coordinates relative the current color space's white point.
+These methods will return the chromaticity coordinates relative to the current color space's white point.

 If all you care about is getting the 2D chromaticity coordinates, you can quickly acquire these by using `xy()` or